Life123 : Dynamical Modeling of Biological Systems

 Source code

-such as something based on the state of the system or of parts thereof,
+such as the state of the system or of parts thereof.

 Each snapshot - incl. its parameter values and optional captions -